 - Requirements: This phase involves capturing the initial scope and business case for the proposed project.
 This involves gathering and documenting all the project’s future requirements.

 - Design: During this phase, teams select the clear processes and methods based on the project requirements they have laid out.
-They plan the future gates and milestones needed to bring the project to completion.
+They plan the future gates and milestones that will bring the project to completion.

 - Implementation: This phase is when the project itself is running.
 Team members will be continually updating on progressing and attempting to hit milestones to move through the planned out stages of the project.

-- Testing: Once the product is completed, it goes through testing to check for any potential issues.
+- Testing: Once the project manager completes the product, it goes through testing to check for any potential issues.
 If there are serious issues, the project may return to phase one.

-- Deployment: At this phase, the project is fully completed and the team will hand off the project or product who will run on deploy the finished result.
+- Deployment: During this phase, the team will have fully completed the project, and will deploy the finished result.

-- Maintenance: This occurs outside of the project’s specific scope and timeline but teams can sometimes be tasked with making updates or maintaining a project they have completed.
+- Maintenance: This stage occurs outside of the project’s specific scope and timeline.
+Occasionally, teams will update or maintain a completed project.

 Easy to use model

-No matter if you’ve been using Waterfall methods all your life or it’s your first time, the linear and sequential model of Waterfall is straightforward, easy to understand and easily applicable.
-Team members don’t need to learn a completely new language and processes to properly function and complete tasks.
+No matter if you’ve been using Waterfall methods all your life or it’s your first time, the linear and sequential model of Waterfall is straightforward, easy to understand, and easy to apply.
+Team members don’t need to learn a new language or new processes to complete tasks.

 Straightforward planning and design

-Due to its dependency on research, data and clear requirements set out during the early stages, planning is a lot more straightforward with Waterfall.
-As there are minimal moving parts to the project with all resources and activities laid out clearly from start to finish, making cost estimations, scheduling team members and managing resources is simplified.
+Due to its dependency on research, data, and clear requirements during the early stages, planning is a lot more straightforward with Waterfall.
+There are minimal moving parts to the project, as all resources and activities laid out clearly from start to finish.
+This makes cost estimations, scheduling team members, and managing resources is simplified.

 Define structures, scope, and roles

-Waterfall not only benefits from strong structures and timelines but very clearly defined scope and roles.
-When the project’s scope is clearly defined, the project is less likely to suffer from scope creep which often leads to projects going off-schedule and over-budget.
-Additionally, clearly defined project scope allows teams to understand the full breadth of the project to allocate the right people to cover all the bases.
-When all team members know their roles and responsibilities, less time and resources are wasted scrambling to respond to changes in the project.
+Waterfall benefits from very clearly defined scope and roles.
+When project managers have clearly defined the project’s scope, the project is less likely to suffer from scope creep.
+This minimises the chance of projects going off-schedule and over-budget.
+Additionally, teams can understand the full breadth of the project when they clearly define roles.
+This allows them to optimise resources, and allocate the right people to the.
+When all team members know their roles and responsibilities, teams wast less time and resources scrambling to respond to changes.

-Some projects require highly detailed documentation throughout their entire processes often due to legal requirements.
-For projects that have to navigate many legalities, the highly structured and clearly documented processes in Waterfall make monitoring and managing current and new factors of projects easier.
+Some projects require highly detailed documentation throughout the entire process, often due to legal requirements.
+If you have projects with these requirements, the highly structured and clearly documented processes in Waterfall make monitoring and managing factors easier.